Toppedyk/student-workbook/src/reflections/wk1/quiz1.md

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+You would add a <strong> tag to the text
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+div
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ul
+ol

 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+this takes the default box display of an element and makes the child elements display on the main axis
 ```

 **11.** What `CSS` properties affect the size of a box model?